 A set of views that expose the data to the user.
 These views contain a form to set the parameters and metric of the report, a number of tables showing the data parametrized by two selectable dimensions and filtered by several parameters, a line graph showing the table data, and pie charts showing the percentage distribution on each dimension.
 It is planned that this part of the portal will evolve with interactive graphs, responsive in real time, reactive and only exposing advanced controls on user demand.

-A graphical representation of these components is depicted on Fig. 1.
+A graphical representation of these components is depicted on Figure 8.

 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

 There are dependencies on other tools and components that provide metadata that is used in the portal, this metadata includes:

-Geographical Metadata: Country and NGI affiliation of sites.
+Geographical Metadata: Resource providers’ country and NGI affiliation.
 Generally, this follows current borders, but there are important exceptions.
 This is gathered from GOCDB using its XML-based API.

-Topological Metadata: Sites are presented in trees, there are Country and NGI trees that correspond to geographical classifications, but there are also trees based on topological classifications like Tier1 and Tier2 sites, OSG sites and uncategorised sites.
+Topological Metadata: Resource providers are presented in trees, there are Country and NGI trees that correspond to geographical classifications, but there are also trees based on topological classifications like Tier1 and Tier2 sites, OSG sites and uncategorised sites.
 Inside Tier2 sites, the federation they belong to is also important and can trigger special code in some cases.
 Gathered from several sources, including OSG and WLCG databases.

 Role Metadata: VO members and managers, and the site admins records.
 This metadata controls the access to restricted views.
 Information is gathered from GOCDB and individual VOMS servers constructing a list of individual VOMSes and querying them with the VOMS API.